Make sure you're on the latest version

 What Happens After Sharing

-• View Only: Your friend can see the marks but cannot add, edit, or delete them.
+• View Only: your friend sees the marks but cannot add, edit, or delete them.

-• Real-time sync: Changes are synced live — when you add a mark to the shared list, your friend sees it immediately.
+• Real-time sync: changes sync live — when you add a mark to the shared list, your friend sees it immediately.

 Fishmarks Connect